 About L3harris Technologies, Inc.

-L3Harris Technologies (formerly Harris Corporation) keeps customers communicating on the battlefield, in the air and space, and just about everywhere else.
-The company develops communications products for government and commercial customers in more than 100 countries.
-It makes radio-frequency (RF) and satellite communications and other wireless network transmission equipment; air traffic control systems; and digital network management systems.
-About three-quarter of L3Harris' revenue comes from US government agencies particularly the Department of Defense.
-Its commercial clients come from the construction, energy, health care, maritime, oil, transportation, and utilities industries.
-In 2018, the former Harris Corporation agreed to merge with L3 Technologies to form L3Harris Technologies, what is now the sixth-biggest defense contracting firm in the US.
+L3Harris Technologies (formerly Harris Corp. and L3 Technologies) develops communications, electronics, space, and aviation equipment for government and commercial customers in more than 100 countries.
+It makes radio and satellite communications and other wireless network transmission equipment; air traffic control systems; and intelligence, surveillance, and reconnaissance systems.
+Although about three-quarters of L3Harris' revenue comes from US government agencies, particularly the Department of Defense, it also has customers in the commercial sector.
+In 2019, the former Harris Corp. and L3 Technologies combined to form L3Harris Technologies, the sixth largest defense contractor in the US.

 Change in Company Type

-Harris Corporation in 2019 merged with L3 Technologies to form L3Harris Technologies, a company with $16 billion in revenue.
-The combined company has complementary products and services and deeper resources that enables it to bid on large-scale Department of Defense projects.
+Harris Corp. in 2019 merged with L3 Technologies to form L3Harris Technologies, a company with $17 billion in revenue.
+The combined company has complementary products and services and deeper resources that enable it to bid on large-scale Department of Defense projects.
 The all-stock deal resulted in Harris shareholders owning 54% of the company and L3 shareholders owning the rest.
 The company falls in line behind Lockheed Martin, Boeing, General Dynamics, and Northrop Grumman as one of the biggest defense contractors in the US and in the top 10 internationally.

-Its Communication Systems segment, about 30% of revenue, develops and makes tactical communications and defense products, including tactical ground and airborne radio communications equipment and night vision technology, and equipment for public safety networks.
+Its Communication Systems segment, more than 30% of revenue, develops and makes tactical communications and defense products, including tactical ground and airborne radio communications equipment and night vision technology, and equipment for public safety networks.

-Space and Intelligence Systems, 30% of revenue, provides intelligence, space protection, geospatial, complete Earth observation, universe exploration, positioning, navigation, and timing, and environmental equipment for national security, defense, civil and commercial customers.
-Among its products are advanced sensors, antennas, and payloads, as well as ground processing and information analytics.
+The Space and Intelligence Systems segment, about 30% of revenue, provides intelligence, space protection, geospatial, complete Earth observation, universe exploration, positioning, navigation, and timing, and environmental equipment for national security, defense, civil, and commercial customers.
+Among its products are advanced sensors, antennas, and payloads as well as ground processing and information analytics.

-L3Harris operates some 170 locations in Canada, Europe, the Middle East, Central and South America, Africa, Asia, Caribbean, Latin American, and the US.
-Exports account for about 20% of revenue; no foreign customer accounts for more than 5% of revenue.
+L3Harris operates some 170 locations in Canada, Europe, the Middle East, Central and South America, Africa, Asia, and the US.
+Customers in the US account for some 95% of revenue.

 Sales and Marketing

-L3Harris’ primary customers are US government agencies, including prime contractors and supported foreign defense organizations, accounting for about 75% of sales.
+L3Harris relies on US government agencies for most of its revenue.
+US government-related revenue, including prime contractors and supported foreign defense organizations, accounts for more than 75% of sales.

 1025 W NASA BLVD